resistance-protocol/litepaper/README.md

 - There will be a whitelist system in place at launch.
 - There will not be any founder nor team tokens.
 There will be an option for a non-diluting seed investment in form of fRSX (funding-RSX).
-Seed investment is not necessary for Resistance Protocol to be bootstrapped in first place.
+Seed investment is not necessary for the Resistance Protocol to be bootstrapped in first place.
   Though if seed investment is taken, fRSX will be minted to the extend of a mutual agreement. fRSX will then vest along RSX total supply and will always be redeemable at current PF.
 The protocol will therefore be bootstrapped by